An argument is an instance of reasoning, from premises

 - The obvious inference is that John Oliver isn’t eligible to be president.

-- But merely listing sundry facts too often results in either a bad argument or puzzlement about what the point is.
+- But merely listing sundry facts can result in either a bad argument or puzzlement about what the point is.

 - Example: